 Show of hands if you’ve heard this before: “Your college years are the best years of your life!”
-Looking back at that time – and ahead to life in “the real world” – you might start feeling nostalgic, especially when those student loan payment notifications start to kick in.
+Looking back at that time – and looking ahead to life in “the real world” – you might get nostalgic, especially when those student loan payment notifications start to kick in.

 Types of Student Loans

 There are three types of student loans: private, federal and refinance loans.
 You may have a combination of these loans.

 Most students opt for federal student loans because they include lots of benefits, and most of them don’t require a co-signer or good credit.

 - Direct PLUS loans

 - Direct consolidation loans

 Private student loans